- Final Cut Pro User Guide

 How to Flip a Clip in Final Cut Pro

-This is an easy to use software that can enable to full customize your videos by flipping, rotating and doing all sorts of editing tasks.
+As one of the most popular professional video editing software, Final Cut Pro is an easy to use software that can enable to full customize your videos by flipping, rotating and doing all sorts of editing tasks.
 Follow the below simple steps to flip, crop, resize or move clips.

 Step 1: Select a Clip on the Timeline